 I don’t recommend making these gluten-free muffins dairy-free because I’m partial to buttermilk, but if you do, I suggest using almond milk.

-A tablespoon of lemon zest also makes a great addition for a nice, bright flavor.
+A tablespoon of lemon zest also makes a great addition to a nice, bright flavor.

 How to make ahead and store gluten free blueberry muffins

 These muffins are great for make-ahead snacks for breakfasts!

 To store them, follow the directions in the recipe card below, then let the muffins cool completely.